intel/intel-extension-for-transformers/examples/optimization/pytorch/huggingface/language-modeling/inference/README.md

 Step-by-Step
 ============
-This document describes the step-by-step instructions to run GPT-J on 4th Gen Intel® Xeon® Scalable Processor (SPR) with PyTorch and Intel® Extension for PyTorch.
+This document describes the step-by-step instructions to run LLMs on 4th Gen Intel® Xeon® Scalable Processor (SPR) with PyTorch and Intel® Extension for PyTorch.

+We now support 2 models, and we are adding more models and more advanced techniques(distributed inference, model compressions etc.) to better unleash LLM inference on Intel platforms.

+- GPT-J
-The script ```run_gptj.py``` is based on [EleutherAI/gpt-j-6B](https://huggingface.co/EleutherAI/gpt-j-6B) and provides inference benchmarking.
+  script `run_gptj.py` is based on [EleutherAI/gpt-j-6B](https://huggingface.co/EleutherAI/gpt-j-6B) and provides inference benchmarking.
 For [EleutherAI/gpt-j-6B](https://huggingface.co/EleutherAI/gpt-j-6B) quantization, please refer to [quantization example](../quantization/inc)
+- BLOOM-176B
+  script `run_bloom.py` is adapted from [HuggingFace/transformers-bloom-inference](https://github.com/huggingface/transformers-bloom-inference/blob/main/bloom-inference-scripts/bloom-accelerate-inference.py).

 # Prerequisite
 ## Create Environment